The Invisible Ways Indoor Light Is Messing With Your Health

 As humans, we've spent "thousands of generations living and growing under natural environmental conditions," says neuroscientist Doug Steel, Ph.D.
 "Our bodies function and respond in synchrony to the natural patterns of the planet, specifically the sun rising and setting each day."
-We've evolved so that the photoreceptors in our eyes detect light not just for the process of vision but also for our circadian rhythm, which cues up a number of systems in the body.
+We've evolved so that the photoreceptors in our eyes detect light not just for the process of vision but also for our circadian rhythm1, which cues up a number of systems in the body.

 We get very little light during the day and too much light at night, compared to the natural conditions we have evolved to.

-But with the invention of the light-bulb and the gradual shift to spending more than 90% of our lives indoors, we've disrupted the way our bodies have naturally depended on the sun for healthy circadian rhythms.
+But with the invention of the light-bulb and the gradual shift to spending more than 90% of our lives indoors2, we've disrupted the way our bodies have naturally depended on the sun for healthy circadian rhythms.
 "Most of us spend our days indoors with little exposure to outdoor natural light," Rahman says.
 Indoor electrical lighting, according to Rahman, is about 100 to 1,000 times dimmer than sunlight, and 100 to 1,000 times brighter than being out in nature at night.